This article was updated for use with GPM v11.9.0

 - If using Goliath Performance Monitor v11.8 or earlier, review the compatibility and view requirements below.

-Please note that if you have an older version of Power BI Desktop, your ribbon may appear different from what you see in the images.
+Note: If you have an older version of Power BI Desktop, your ribbon may appear different from what you see in the images.

 - In the report, navigate to the Home tab in the ribbon at the top of the page: